Deck Finishing Procedure and Products

 This kind of finish sits on top of the deck surface and has pigment for

-Here is a Sherwin-Williams product that is representative of the solid stain category.
+Here is a Sherwin-Williams product representing the solid stain category.
 Solid stains or paint do not withstand the wear and tear placed on

 you are prepared to re-apply them annually.